Baiyue: Names

-The term Baiyue first appears in the book Lüshi Chunqiu compiled around 239 BC.
+The term Baiyue first appears in the Lüshi Chunqiu, compiled around 239 BC.
 It was later used as a collective term for many non-Huaxia/Han Chinese populations of Southern China and Northern Vietnam.

 Ancient texts mention a number of Yue states or groups.
 Most of these names survived into early imperial times:

 History

+Prehistory

+According to Chunming Wu, the prehistoric ancestors of the Baiyue were actively involved in seafaring in southeastern China.
+They communicated with 'proto-Austronesians' in Southeast Asia and Pacific archipelagos.
+Ethnically, the Baiyue were mostly Austronesian and Kra–Dai although some were perhaps related to Hmong-Mien, Austroasiatic etc. The Baiyue were different groups of people, not necessarily related to each other.

 Yuyue

-During the early Zhou dynasty, the Chinese came into contact with a people known as the Yuyue, but it's uncertain if they had any connection with the later Yue.
+During the early Zhou dynasty, the Chinese came into contact with a people known as the Yuyue, but it is uncertain if they had any connection with the later Yue.

 Wu and Yue

-From the 9th century BC, two northern Yue tribes on the southeastern coastline of China, the Gouwu and Yuyue, came under the cultural influence of their northern Chinese neighbours.
+From the 9th century BC, two Yue tribes, the Gouwu and Yuyue, came under the cultural influence of their northern Chinese neighbours.
 These two peoples were based in the areas of what is now southern Jiangsu and northern Zhejiang, respectively.
 Traditional accounts attribute the cultural exchange to Taibo, a Zhou dynasty prince who had self-exiled to the south.
 During the Spring and Autumn period, the Gouwu founded the state of Wu and the Yuyue the state of Yue.
 The Wu and Yue peoples hated each other and had an intense rivalry but were indistinguishable from each other to the other Chinese states.
-It's suggested in some sources that their distinctive appearance made them victims of discrimination abroad.
+It is suggested in some sources that their distinctive appearance made them victims of discrimination abroad.